AnthonyPinzone/online-portfolio/README.md

 ## Portfolio MVP

 -   [x] Project Setup

     -   [x] Choose a stack for the 2023 site update
     -   [x] Get a new branch started for the 2023 site update
     -   [x] Install the chosen stack on the new branch
     -   [x] Setup linting and tooling (ESLint, Prettier, SASS, etc)
     -   [x] Setup some basic SASS functions, mixins and variables

 -   [x] Initial Design & Structure

     -   [x] Get the homepage implemented with plain HTML/CSS
     -   [x] Continue tweaking the design until you're happy with the entire page
     -   [x] Break down the initial implementation into components

 -   [ ] Global Features

     -   [x] Animations should be removed if `prefers-reduced-motion` is set to `reduce`
     -   [x] A simple JSON file should hold as much data as possible and be available to all components
     -   [x] Stub out a context for the future theming feature
     -   [ ] _More to come..._

 -   [ ] Reusable Components

     -   [x] SkillIcon: `Figure` displaying an icon only by default, shows `figcaption` on hover
     -   [x] ScrollingLink: A link that smooth scrolls to the appropriate section on the site
     -   [x] Alert: A pop-in that's themed green for 'success' or red for 'error'; handles messaging
     -   [x] DynamicIcon: Dynamically fetches icons from the react-icon library via the provided library and icon name
     -   [x] Input: Handles several different input types and ensures proper structure label + input structure
     -   [ ] _More to come..._

 -   [x] Navigation

     -   [x] Make the navbar responsive
     -   [x] Navigation links should smooth scroll to the appropriate section
         -   [x] On mobile, close the panel first, then scroll
     -   [x] Implement the mobile menu functionality
     -   [x] Clicking the logo should bring the user to the top of the page

 -   [x] Hero

     -   [x] Make the hero responsive
     -   [x] Find a good image to use
     -   [x] Determine the content
     -   [x] Add quick-access links for LinkedIn, Github and CodePen

 -   [ ] Projects

     -   [x] Make the projects section responsive
     -   [ ] Add Project Summaries
     -   [ ] Add Project Images
-  - [ ] View Project links should expand the chosen project into a modal like component with the following info:
+    -   [ ] View Project links should open a project details screen with an array of features, each including the following information:
+        -   [ ] Feature Name
-    - [ ] Problem statement
+        -   [ ] Feature Description
-    - [ ] Solution statement
+        -   [ ] Feature Image
-    - [ ] Developer insights (define what this looks like)
+        -   [ ] Developer insights (challenges, lessons learned, etc)
         -   [ ] Skills / Techologies / Languages used
-    - [ ] HD imagery (if available)

 -   [x] Experiences

     -   [x] Make the experience section responsive
     -   [x] Setup horizontal scrolling in the experience section with CSS snapping functionality
     -   [x] Remove the next and previous buttons for now, make each card tabbable for accessibility
     -   [x] Add skills icons to the experience cards
         -   [x] Find icons for soft skills as part of this task
     -   [x] Add experiences content

 -   [ ] Testimonials

     -   [ ] Add new section for testimonials
     -   [ ] Setup the HTML structure: `figure` and `figcaption` with image
     -   [ ] Style the component: large quote, smaller name, circle image
     -   [ ] Make the testimonial section responsive
     -   [ ] Gather testimonials from LinkedIn, former coworkers, and current students
     -   [ ] Add testimonial content to the data file

 -   [x] Footer

     -   [x] Make the footer responsive
     -   [x] Hook up all the footer navigation links
     -   [x] Hook up the contact form to send an email using `emailjs`

 -   [ ] Final Walkthrough
     -   [ ] Spelling is correct throughout and grammar is on point
     -   [ ] All links go where they're expected to go
     -   [ ] All call to actions work as expected
     -   [ ] All text is legible at all breakpoints
     -   [ ] Passes all accessibility checks, shoot for AAA result, ok with AA for first pass
     -   [ ] Do a speed test to see if anything obvious needs to be optimized

 ## Portfolio Future

 -   [ ] AAA accessibility compliance
 -   [ ] Dark Mode
 -   [ ] Theme Switcher w/ multiple color palettes
 -   [ ] Better animation for the experience timeline (GSAP?
 Framer?)
 -   [ ] Individual "pages" for the project pages instead of a modal (do some research here to see which is a better user experience first)
 -   [ ] Replace PropTypes with TypeScript
 -   [ ] Code Snippets feature w/ Storybook: _The goal here is to share commonly used code snippets for HTML, CSS, JavaScript, React and maybe other languages aimed at beginner devs.
 There'd be a tutorial aspect to this as well._
 -   [ ] Tutorial implementation: _This could be either an advanced feature of the Code Snippets storybook instance or a completely separate section of the site in more of a blog format._

 ## Other Ideas for Projects & Learning

 _My biggest goal in my career is always to be learning or trying something new.
 Here are a few ideas for projects I have that would allow me to start expanding my knowledge into the Full Stack realm instead of solely Frontend focused._

 -   Project: Job application tracking tool
 -   Project: Full Time RVer Blog
 -   Project or Notion Page: Reusable RV checklist that's customizable
 -   Learning: Dig into Eleventy more, focusing on its usability for non-developers vs. Wordpress

 ## Project Resources and References